makrai/notes/liu1908-summarization.md

 * We introduced a novel
   * document-level encoder and proposed a
-  * general framework for both abstractive and extractive summarization.
+  * general framework for both abstractive and extractive summarization
-    Experimental results across three datasets show that our model achieves evaluation protocols.
-Although we mainly focused on document encoding
-* in the future: BERT for language generation.
+* in the future: BERT for language generation